 While the graphic above uses different colors and different words, neither the Pathways nor the course options have changed.

 This video offers explanations and examples of the Math Pathways in IUSD.

 The graphics below provide simpler views of various paths that students could take through their middle and high school years.

 IUSD recognizes that the mastery of mathematics prerequisite skills, as indicated in the placement flowcharts, are essential for successful completion of four years of high school mathematics and science courses.
 Please see flowcharts below for additional information regarding our math placement process and criteria.

 As indicated in these flowcharts, to augment appropriate student placement within the secondary math pathway, the placement process has been revised to allow for a more comprehensive picture of student readiness to accelerate.
-The District’s criteria for placement in middle school mathematics is now based on multiple measures including classroom grades, assessment of grade level standards and prerequisite skills, and teacher appraisal of student readiness.
-Classroom end of course exams (not to be confused with acceleration tests) will be used to measure mastery of grade-level standards.
+The District’s criteria for placement in middle school mathematics is now based on multiple measures including classroom grades, assessment of grade level standards and prerequisite skills, and teacher appraisal of a student's mathematical habits and practices.
+Classroom end of course exams will be used to measure mastery of grade-level standards.

-Students who are new to IUSD and will be entering either 7th or 8th grade in the 2017-2018 school year are eligible to take the summer math tests.
+Students who are new to IUSD and will be entering either 7th or 8th grade in the 2018-2019 school year are eligible to take the summer math tests.
 The tests are held during the summer before school starts.
+More information is available at the school site front office or at One Stop Enrollment.
 Students not participating in summer testing will be placed in the grade-level math course.
 Incoming seventh graders will be placed in Math 7 and incoming eighth graders will be placed in Math 8.